-Yorkshire is filled with dog-friendly holiday cottages, pubs, gardens and attractions so there is no need to leave your furry friend at home.
-Take a look at these six dog-friendly Yorkshire gardens which all make a fabulous day out for the whole family.
+Yorkshire is packed to the brim with dog-friendly holiday cottages, pubs, gardens and attractions so there is no need to leave your furry friend at home on your next UK holiday.

 1. Helmsley Walled Garden

 The beautiful Helmsley Walled Garden is open every day between the end on March and the end of October and it is a riot of gorgeous colours.
 The garden has been enchanting visitors to the market town of Helmsley for 250 years and has now been fully restored to its former glory.

 The garden was originally founded in the 18th century to provide food for the Feversham family who resided at Duncombe Park.
 After the First World War, the garden became overgrown until the early nineties when a local woman restored the space to provide horticultural therapy and it is now an extremely peaceful Yorkshire attraction.

 You can explore the 5 acres with your dog by your side, as four-legged visitors are welcome on leads in all parts of the garden.
 The walled garden includes over 100 apple trees, herbaceous borders and themed garden rooms to explore, plus it’s conveniently situated at the start of the spectacular Cleveland Way National Trail, so it makes a great starting point for a longer walk if your tufty-pawed pal has limitless energy to burn!
 The Vine House Café is also dog-friendly if you fancy a bite to eat during your visit or to fuel up for an epic walk.

 Stay nearby: Coco, Helmsley | sleeps 4 + 1 dog

 2. The Yorkshire Arboretum